It’s frustrating when you want to watch your favorite show, but your Apple TV keeps asking for the password, Apple ID, and authentication code.

 With Apple’s dual-layer security, you’re less likely to have unauthorized users accessing your account.
 However, it can mess up the actual password and make signing in more difficult.

-Certain Apple OS systems actually do not provide the option to turn two-factor authentication off, in which case you might need to either register another Apple ID or change your device’s iCloud account.
+Certain Apple OS systems do not provide the option to turn two-factor authentication off, so you might need to register another Apple ID or change your device’s iCloud account.

 To turn off two-factor authentication, log in to your Apple account with your Apple ID through a browser on your PC or phone, and click on the Security section, then select the Edit button.

-You’ll see a section that says that two-factor authentication is on, follow the steps on the related link from the menu to turn it off.
+You’ll see a section that says two-factor authentication is on.
+Follow the steps on the related link from the menu to turn it off.
 You will need to issue a confirmation that you are doing this intentionally before it formally takes place.

-Upon reconnecting the Apple TV and solving the password issue, it is strongly recommended that you use the same procedure for reenabling two-factor authentication.
+After reconnecting the Apple TV and solving the password issue, it is strongly recommended that you use the same procedure to re enable two-factor authentication.

 Remove Password Requirement for Apple TV